ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

 1. Create an encrypted image by using QEMU and a passphrase of your choice to encrypt a qcow2 file with LUKS encryption.
 2. Upload the encrypted image file to {{site.data.keyword.cos_full_notm}}.
 3. Provision a key management service, create a customer root key (CRK), and then wrap your passphrase with the CRK to generate a wrapped data encryption key (WDEK).
-4. Ensure that you have the required IBM {{site.data.keyword.iamshort}} authorizations so that you can import the image from {{site.data.keyword.cos_full_notm}} and so that your WDEK can be used for data encryption.
+4. Make sure that you have the required IBM {{site.data.keyword.iamshort}} authorizations so that you can import the image from {{site.data.keyword.cos_full_notm}} and so that your WDEK can be used for data encryption.
 5. Import the image to {{site.data.keyword.vpc_short}}.
 You must specify {{site.data.keyword.cos_full_notm}} location, the CRK that is stored in your KMS, and your WDEK ciphertext.

 ## Encrypting the image